 The history of 5G is being made…now.
 It is being born into a competitive world where mobile network operators, system vendors and regulators will shape what eventually emerges.
-If goes well new 5G systems could begin to be rolled out around 2020 (nearly 30 years after the first GSM systems were rolled out).
-Setting such an early date will have a significant impact on the choice of technology as the selection will have to be made from what exists today in the research labs and looks attractive for mobile network operators to invest in starting in 2020.
-It is all still to be played for.
+If all goes well new 5G systems could begin to be rolled out from around 2020 (nearly 30 years after the first GSM systems were rolled out).
+5G is a global initiative that will play out in different ways in different countries.
+Here is how it is playing out in the United Kingsom:

 History so far in a nutshell